hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 6        3        .
 9        23        .        .         .         .
 ```

 In this way, we can account for technical variability across replicates.
 To define which samples belong to which condition, we next create a metdata dataframe.
-This table will contain all of the relevant pieces of information for the comparisons we want to run, including the sample names as well.
+This table will contain all of the relevant pieces of information for the comparisons we want to run, including the sample names.
 In the case of this experiment, we need the columns `sample` and `condition`.

 ```r
 # Create metadata